gcoffin/sheetparser/docs/patterns.rst

 .. autoclass:: FlexibleRange(name='flexible', layout, *patterns, stop=None, min=None, max=None)

-.. autoclass:: Table(name='table', table_args=DEFAULT_TRANFORMS, stop=None)
+.. autoclass:: Table(name='table', table_args=DEFAULT_TRANSFORMS, stop=None)

 .. autoclass:: Line(name='line', line_args=None)

 Stop tests
 ----------

 Stop tests are functions that are passed to FlexibleRange and Table to detect the end of a block.
+You can create your own and pass it as a parameter to the pattern.

 .. autofunction:: empty_line(cells, line_count)